clesssalvein/zpaq-backup-windows/README.md

   - dbs_log for logging and backup status

 # Installation
-- On the server where the backup system will be used:
+- On the server (Windows OS) where the backup system will be used:
   - Fill in the list of directories (bases) for backup (absolute paths are required) in the dbsList.txt file.
 Example:
     ```
     d:\tmp\dbs\db01